Head-to-Head · Updated May 2026

 Cost of Travel

-How far your money goes — accommodation, food, transport, activities.
+How far your money goes across accommodation, food, transport and activities in 2026.

 Category 🇮🇩 Bali 🇹🇭 Phuket Winner

 Bottom line: Bali wins on cost across every single category.
-A comfortable mid-range trip to Bali — private villa with pool, good restaurants, daily activities — costs roughly 40% less than an equivalent experience in Phuket.
-The difference is most dramatic in accommodation: Bali's private villa rental market is extraordinary value by any global standard.
+A comfortable mid-range trip to Bali (private villa with pool, good restaurants, daily activities) costs roughly 40% less than an equivalent experience in Phuket.
+The difference is most dramatic in accommodation.
+Bali's private villa rental market is extraordinary value by any global standard.
+Note that Bali's 150,000 IDR tourist levy (about $10) was introduced in 2024 and applies on arrival.

 Round 3